LouisStefanuto/my-site/docs/blog/posts/08_alphafold2_part3.md

 One major advantage of AlphaFold2 over the previous methods is that it leverages datasets of sequences with unknown structures.
 The technique is called **self-distillation** (not invented by the AF2 paper).

-1. Train a teacher model on labelled data
+1. Train a teacher model on labeled data
 2. Use the teacher to label unlabeled data
-3. Train a student model on the labelled data + the newly labelled data points with the highest confidence scores
+3. Train a student model on the labeled data + the newly labeled data points with the highest confidence scores
 4. Repeat the process.

-Thanks to self-distillation, AlphaFold2 trained on an additional 350k structures, i.e **75% of the training dataset**!
+Thanks to self-distillation, AlphaFold2 trained on an additional 350k structures, i.e. **75% of the training dataset**!
 Intuitively, one may think it would lead to model collapse, but the ablation study shows it boosts performance.

 <figure markdown>
 ![structure](./images/8/self-distillation.png){width="400"}